zhonghua-zheng/UrbanClimateExplorer/_sources/pages/setup.md.txt

 ## Setup

-- Step 1: Follow [Instal and Run](./install_run.html) to launch a jupyter notebook locally or using HPC.
+- Step 1: Follow [Install and Run](./install_run.html) to launch a jupyter notebook locally or using HPC.

 - Step 2: Open `config_cesm1.json` or `config_cesm2.json`.